 David is an experienced trial and transactional attorney who represents clients in a broad array of construction, real estate, and contractual matters.
-David advises developers, investors, owners, tenants, investment funds, contractors and subcontractors, privately held and family-owned companies, and corporations throughout the bid and contract process and provides his clients with strategic advice on ways to minimize cost and risk throughout the construction project lifecycle.
+David advises developers, investors, owners, tenants, investment funds, contractors and subcontractors, privately held and family-owned companies, and corporations throughout the bid and contract process.
+He provides his clients with strategic advice on ways to minimize cost and risk throughout the construction project lifecycle.

-During law school, David was a staff member of the DePaul Business and Commercial Law Journal and was elected Student Body President and Student Body Social Chairman.
+During law school, David was a staff member of the DePaul Business and Commercial Law Journal.
 He also served as a judicial extern to Susan Peirson Sonderby of the U.S. Bankruptcy Court in the Northern District of Illinois.
-Later in his legal career, David spent two years clerking for Robert Quinn of the Chancery Division of the Circuit Court of Cook County, where he concentrated on mechanics liens, commercial mortgage foreclosure, construction law and commercial disputes.
+Later in his legal career, David spent two years clerking for Robert Quinn of the Chancery Division of the Circuit Court of Cook County, where he concentrated on mechanics liens, commercial mortgage foreclosure, construction law, and commercial disputes.